“He does not possess wealth; it possesses him.”

 - Guilt — having more than enough leads to greater and greater feelings of guilt and self doubt.

-In my work as a therapist, I am struck at how these individuals are in real pain, yet they compound their issues by feeling guilty that they don't have a right to their complaints.
+In my work as a therapist, I am struck at how these individuals are in real pain, yet they compound their issues by feeling guilty that they don’t have a right to their complaints.
 Please understand that just because you are blessed in one area of your life, does not prevent you from very real problems in other areas.
-And these very real problems can be treated.